-Enrolment dates will be set by each school and the enrolment should be completed in January prior to the start of term in August.
-The authority will place adverts in the local press and nurseries advertising the date(s) for enrolment.
-Enrolment Forms should be completed on enrolment day at your catchment school.
-Parents are asked to bring the relevant birth certificate(s) and proof of residency when enrolling their child(ren).
+Enrolment dates will be set by the Education Service and the enrolment should be completed in January prior to the start of term in August.
+The authority will provide information on enrolments on the website, in the local press and Early Learning & Childcare Centres advertising the date(s) for registration.
+Parents are asked to provide the relevant birth certificate(s) and proof of residency when enrolling their child(ren).